KrisAirdancer/Golden_Ramen_Bowl/README.md

 - "older" button should only appear when there is a page of older posts ahead of the current page.

 **Stage 9** - ...

+# Thinking...

+- Use nodejs-crash-course/views/posts/details.ejs as an example of how to make a post page.
+    - This project generated a post's page using this template and the data it pulled from the MongoDB database.
+See line 10, `<p><%= post.body %></p>` where the `body` field from the object in the database is inserted intot the HTML using EJS.
+    - We could store HTML in the `body` field of a `Post` object and then insert that here.
+Just exclude the surrounding `<p>` tags.